 We assign Deutsche Hypo a baa1 Capital score, in line with the Capital score of NORD/LB.
-Our assessment reflects the capital waiver under which Deutsche Hypo is not obliged to meet the regulatory minima as a stand-alone entity.
+Our assessment reflects the capital waiver under which Deutsche Hypo is not obliged to meet the regulatory minima as a standalone entity.

-Since 2013, Deutsche Hypo has been exempted from complying with the regulatory solvency requirements, reflecting a waiver granted initially by the German Federal Financial Supervisory Authority (BaFin), which was confirmed by the European Central Bank.
+Since 2013, Deutsche Hypo has been exempted from complying with the regulatory solvency requirements, reflecting a waiver granted initially by the German Federal Financial Supervisory Authority (BaFin), which was confirmed by the ECB.
 The capital waiver is the most important of several links connecting Deutsche Hypo with NORD/LB, which led us to align the mortgage bank's BCA and ratings with those of its parent bank.

-While exempt from reporting stand-alone capital ratios, Deutsche Hypo's solvency benefits from low risk-weighted assets compared to assets, at around 28% at the end of 2019 Data in %
+Although exempt from reporting standalone capital ratios, Deutsche Hypo's solvency benefits from low risk-weighted assets compared with total assets, at around 29% as of the end of June 2020 Data in percentage terms

-Note: TCE = Tangible Common Equity, RWA = Risk-weighted assets, TBA = Tangible banking assets.
-Source: Moody's Financial Metrics, company reports
+TCE = Tangible common equity, RWA = Risk-weighted assets, TBA = Tangible banking assets.
+Sources: Company reports and Moody's Financial Metrics

-For details on the group's capitalisation, please refer to NORD/LB's Credit Opinion.
+For details on the group's capitalisation, please refer to our Credit Opinion on NORD/LB.

-Moderate but stable profits, which are upstreamed to NORD/LB under a profit-and-loss transfer agreement
+Modest profitability, which is upstreamed to NORD/LB under a profit-and-loss transfer agreement

 We assign Deutsche Hypo a b1 Profitability score, which is in line with the initial score.
-Our assessment reflects the bank's modest and stable profitability, at around 0.25% of its assets5, and also takes into account Deutsche Hypo's limited ability to retain profit because of the profit-and-loss transfer agreement with NORD/LB, which also transfers Deutsche Hypo's taxation to the group level.
-These observations are balanced by Deutsche Hypo's ability to build reserves according to §340f local GAAP, which provides an additional buffer to compensate for rising credit costs, if needed.
+Our assessment reflects the bank's modest and stable profitability, at around 0.23% of its assets in H1 20206.
+The assessment also takes into account Deutsche Hypo's limited ability to retain profit because of the profit-and-loss transfer agreement with NORD/LB, which also transfers Deutsche Hypo's taxation to the group level.
+These factors are balanced by Deutsche Hypo's ability to build reserves according to §340f local GAAP, which provides an additional buffer to compensate for rising credit costs, if needed.